 In Cora’s absence a young woman by the name of Ethel le Neve moved into 39 Hilldrop Crescent.
 She had been working in the typing pool of Crippen’s previous employer and they had been having an affair for some time, though it was one that he had gone to great lengths to keep secret.
 She had also been seen in public wearing some of Cora’s clothes and even her jewellery.
-Noticing this, a friend of Cora’s, Kate Williams, who performed in Music Hall as Vulcana the Strong-woman, reported her missing to the Police.
+Noticing this, a friend of Cora’s, Kate Williams, who performed in Music Hall as Vulcana the Strong woman, reported her missing to the Police.

 The case was taken up by Inspector Walter Dew, and his investigation revealed that Cora was well known locally and that no one questioned believed for a moment that she would simply up sticks and leave without telling anyone.
-As a result he arranged for the house to be searched but nothing suspicious was found.
+As a result, he arranged for the house to be searched but nothing suspicious was found.
 Following an extensive interview with Crippen himself he decided that no further enquiries were necessary.

 Whatever may have been said in the interview something must have spooked Crippen for the following day he fled with his new young lover Ethel to Brussels.
-This prompted Dew to order further searches of the house and it wasn’t until the fourth search that human remains were found in the basement but the body had no head or limbs and the bones and sexual organs had been removed.
+This prompted Dew to order further searches of the house and it wasn’t until the fourth search that human remains were found in the basement, but the body had no head or limbs and the bones and sexual organs had been removed.
 The Police now requested the assistance of Sir Bernard Spilsbury, the father of modern forensic science, who identified the remains to be those of Cora Crippen.
-His assessment was based on a 5 inch strip of skin that bore a scar she was known to have had following the removal of her ovaries.
-He also found traces of the drug scapalomine, a relaxant that would have made her unconscious or at least rendered her helpless.
+His assessment was based on a 5-inch strip of skin that bore a scar she was known to have had following the removal of her ovaries.
+He also found traces of the drug scopolamine, a relaxant that would have made her unconscious or at least rendered her helpless.

-On the basis of this evidence Inspector Dew issued a warrant for the arrest of Dr Hawley Harvey Crippen and Ethel le Neve.
+Based on this evidence Inspector Dew issued a warrant for the arrest of Dr Hawley Harvey Crippen and Ethel le Neve.
 In the meantime, he and Ethel had boarded the Steamer SS Montose bound for Canada.